Portfolio Analysis- 7 Methods And Techniques For Product Position

 Moreover, in such a case the firm must pay attention to marketing strategies and tactics to get more competitive in the industry.

-In the case of SBU placed in cell C with maturity stage of the life cycle and strong competitive position needs a harvest, retrenchment strategies and stability.
+In the case of SBU placed in cell C with the maturity stage of the life cycle and strong competitive position needs a harvest, retrenchment strategies and stability.

 GE Multifactor Portfolio Matrix